nadavoosh/go_crypto_pals/README.md

 # go_crypto_pals
-solutions to the cryptopals challenge in go
+solutions to the [cryptopals challenges](https://cryptopals.com/sets) in go

 Run all test files with `go test` from the `pkg/sets` directory: